|Dominique Noël | LeDomduVin | Portrait|

 with ©LeDomduVin Logo 2012

-I spent a lot of time with my grandfather during my youth, at his farm house where he had all sort of animals and was growing all sorts of vegetables and fruits (read a bit more about my grandfather here and here).
+My grandfather lived near my mother's house.
+He was a "vigneron", basically someone working both in the vineyards and the cellar, tending the vines and also making wines.
+In fact, I spent a lot of time with my grandfather during my youth, at his farmhouse nearby my mother's house, where he had all sort of animals and was growing all sorts of vegetables and fruits (read a bit more about my grandfather and my childhood with him here and here).

-My grandfather (and my family in general) drank wine pretty much everyday with each meal, even with breakfast, yet he woke up very early everyday and his breakfast were quite substantial.
-In France, more especially when you are born in such an illustrious wine producing region like Bordeaux, drinking wine is an indissociable part of the local traditions, culture, mentality and ways of life.
+In France, more especially when you are born in such an illustrious wine-producing region like Bordeaux, drinking wine is an indissociable part of the local traditions, culture, mentality and ways of life.

 |How kids get acquainted with wine in France by ©LeDomduVin 2018|